Performance tracking tells us what is going on with our stores:

 There are a few other website analytics tools you should consider in addition to Google Analytics.

-Google Analytics 4 (GA4).
+The first is Google Analytics 4 (GA4).
 GA4 is not just an upgrade to traditional Google Analytics.
 It’s a totally different tracking system.
 I won’t go into the details here, but it’s worth considering because it tracks visitors across devices better than traditional Google Analytics.

-Mixpanel.
+The second is Mixpanel.
 Mixpanel lets you create funnels other than the standard ecommerce funnel available in Google Analytics.

 If you use quizzes or signups to drive sales, Mixpanel may be worth the cost.